 The Center for Computational Biomedicine (CCB) at School of Biomedical Informatics aims to support biomedical discovery by developing, evaluating, and applying novel informatics methods and software to extract and analyze heterogeneous biomedical data.
 Led by Hua Xu, PhD, the CCB consists of faculty, staff, and students at SBMI.
 It is a unique research platform that fills in gaps between bioinformatics and clinical informatics research.

-The Center for Health Security and Phenotyping (CHSP) at School of Biomedical Informatics focuses on using advanced computer science and applied mathematics methodology to facilitate and speedup biomedical data analysis.
-Led by Xiaoqian Jiang, PhD, the CHSP consists of faculties, staff, programmers, students at SBMI.
-The strength of combining secure and privacy-preserving solutions with advanced machine learning models make CHSP unique in exploring massive and sensitive healthcare data across different modality and sources.
+The Center for Secure Healthcare Machine Learning (SHEL) at School of Biomedical Informatics focuses on using advanced computer science and applied mathematics methodology to facilitate and speedup biomedical data analysis.
+Led by Xiaoqian Jiang, PhD, the SHEL consists of faculties, staff, programmers, students at SBMI.
+The strength of combining secure and privacy-preserving solutions with advanced machine learning models make SHEL unique in exploring massive and sensitive healthcare data across different modality and sources.

 The mission of the Center for Precision Health is to develop, implement and evaluate novel informatics and analytic approaches to advancing precision health, including basic, translational and population research aiming to promote prevention, improve treatment efficacy, and ensure patient safety.